diegohmac/node-study-solid-api/README.md

 - [x] It should retrieve a authenticated user.
 - [x] It should retrieve the amount of check-ins of the authenticated user.
 - [x] It should retrieve the check-ins history.
-- [ ] It should allow to search for near gyms.
+- [x] It should allow to search for near gyms up to 10km.
-- [ ] It should allow the user to search for gyms by name.
+- [x] It should allow the user to search for gyms by name.
 - [x] It should allow to check-in on a gym.
 - [ ] It should allow to validate a user's check-in.
 - [x] It should allow to register a gym.